M. D. Corse

 The rest of the War

-Promoted Brigadier General after Antietam, Corse's brigade was on detached service in the Blackwater River area southeast of Petersburg.
-After attempting to retake New Bern, NC, the brigade returned to Howlett's Line, between Petersburg and Richmond, where he was wounded for the fourth time.
-At the battle of Saylor's Creek, Corse was captured and held prisoner-of-war at Fort Warren, Boston, Massachusetts until July 24, 1865.
+He was promoted to Brigadier General after Sharpsburg, and he and his brigade were on detached service in the Blackwater River area southeast of Petersburg.
+After attempting to retake New Bern, NC, the brigade returned to Howlett's Line, between Petersburg and Richmond, where he was wounded for the third time.
+At the battle of Saylor's Creek, Corse was captured and held prisoner-of-war at Fort Warren, Boston, Massachusetts until 24 July 1865.

 After the War